Skip to main content

 While many people simply put a few dog cookies in a Kong, there is so much more you can do that will require much more engagement — and be much more fun!
 Start with Level 1 and work your way up.
 The levels are designed to decrease any stress or frustration for your dog.
 If you skip ahead and immediately give your animal a Level 5 Kong, they may give up and lose interest.

-• Level 1: Fill Kong entirely with kibble and then give to dog.
+• Level 1: Fill Kong entirely with kibble and then give to your dog.

 • Level 2: Fill the Kong three quarters of the way with kibble.
-Fill the last quarter with wet food, organic pumpkin or plain yogurt.
+Fill the last quarter with wet food, organic pumpkin or plain yogurt and then give to your dog.

 • Level 3: Place a Level 2 Kong in your freezer.
 Once the top layer is frozen, give to your dog.